gene1wood/birch-girder/docs/build-and-upload-birch-girder.md

 Then fetch the resulting zip from the ec2 instance with scp

-Add the connector to the zipped virtualenv
+Add the Birch Girder lambda code to the zipped virtualenv
 ------------------------------------------

     zip --junk-paths artifacts/birch-girder.zip birch_girder/__init__.py